nicksavarese/allora-ios/README.md

 The API is expected to process the user input and return a response, which will be displayed in the input field.
 See below for examples of how to provide input from the iOS Keyboard.

-**_Note: You will need to replace “API_URL” and “API_PORT” with your API URL and PORT details to the KeyboardViewController.swift file on line 130._**

-_Before building, be sure to add your Apple Developer details so you can sign the app properly._

 This was originally built to serve the purpose of providing summarizations, quick replies, or in-text/chat LLM responses that can be generated anywhere on iOS where the native keyboard is displayed.
 It can be used to generate replies to messages, emails, to write a tweet, or transform text in just about any way you see fit.

 ## ⭐ Features ⭐